 Jetboil pot lids generally fit well over time instead of losing their shape like some other models.
 The lid on the MiniMo fits securely and stays put when pouring, but we found that it actually gets in the way of a precise pour.
 We wish Jetboil would come out with a lid that enhanced pouring precision instead of decreasing it.

-We like that we can fit an 8-ounce fuel canister in the wider pot of the MiniMo.
-You can also fit a 4-ounce canister along with the burner in the pot sideways.
 The MiniMo is slightly more stable than the taller integrated canister stoves.
 We think the shorter pot makes it less wobbly when attached to a canister.
 It also comes with a canister support stand for stability, but our testers rarely bring it in the field.

 Boil Time

-Of course, our 2 - 4 mph wind test changed things up a bit, but less than we expected.
+Of course, our 2-4 mph wind test changed things up a bit, but less than we expected.
 All stoves, including the integrated canister stoves, suffered slower boil times in the wind.
-The MiniMo, Windburner, and Reactor all saw their boil times increase by 10 - 20%.
+With wind, the Mo boiled water in 4 minutes and 50 seconds.
+The wind barely put a dent in this stove's impressive power.

 Value